demirantay/notebook/syllabus-compsci.md

   - [ ] Start earning money from what you code since you completed your fundemental basic education spend your time more wisely like contributing to big remote working friendly companies open source projects.
  - [ ] You can try to win [kaggle.com](https://www.kaggle.com/) prices since there are really good prices such as up to 1 million dollars
+ - [ ] Learn game dev for money in the future

  ---